 Labels for external packaging can be custom designed to enhance security in order to help protect against theft or counterfeiting of items during shipment or storage.
 They can accomplish this by identifying label tampering with a variety of formats.

-Tamper evident labels may also be produced so that they not only show a "VOID" message when removal is attempted, but also fragment in a way that makes it impossible to reseal or reuse them.
-Additionally, some labels are deisgned to leave a pattern, such as a checkerboard image, when tampered with.
-To faciliate tracking as well, packaging labels that are custom designed to enhance the security of boxes, containers and other assets may also have consecutive numbering added to them.
+Tamper evident labels may also be produced so that they not only show a "VOID" message when removal is attempted but also fragment in a way that makes it impossible to reseal or reuse them.
+Additionally, some labels are designed to leave a pattern, such as a checkerboard image, when tampered with.
+To facilitate tracking as well, packaging labels that are custom designed to enhance the security of boxes, containers and other assets may also have consecutive numbering added to them.

 Let us know if we can help you with a custom project for your packaging labels!